I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pofxpowercontrol.md

 ## -remarks
 <p>A device driver calls this routine to send a power control request directly to PoFx.
 A power control request is similar to an I/O control request (IOCTL).
 Unlike an IOCTL, however, a power control request is sent directly to PoFx and is not observed by other device drivers in the device stack.
 During a <b>PoFxPowerControl</b> call, PoFx synchronously performs the requested operation.</p>

 <p>Similarly, PoFx can send a power control request directly to the device driver.
-The driver handles this request in its <a href="https://msdn.microsoft.com/library/windows/hardware/hh439564">PowerControlCallback</a> routine.</p>

-<p>PoFx delegates the handling of all power control requests to the power engine plug-in (PEP).
-The PEP is an optional software component that performs power management tasks that are specific to a particular product line of processor or System on a Chip (SoC) modules.
-If the hardware vendor for the processor or SoC supplies a PEP for a hardware platform, this PEP might handle custom power control requests from a device driver, or might send custom power control requests to the driver's <i>PowerControlCallback</i> routine.
-The vendor can specify a set of <i>PowerControlCode</i> GUIDs and define the operations that are designated by these GUIDs.
-As an option, a device driver can contain platform-specific code to handle or to send requests for these operations.</p>

-<p>A device driver calls this routine to send a power control request directly to PoFx.
-A power control request is similar to an I/O control request (IOCTL).
-Unlike an IOCTL, however, a power control request is sent directly to PoFx and is not observed by other device drivers in the device stack.
-During a <b>PoFxPowerControl</b> call, PoFx synchronously performs the requested operation.</p>

-<p>Similarly, PoFx can send a power control request directly to the device driver.
-The driver handles this request in its <a href="https://msdn.microsoft.com/library/windows/hardware/hh439564">PowerControlCallback</a> routine.</p>
+The driver handles this request in its <a href="kernel.powercontrolcallback">PowerControlCallback</a> routine.</p>

 <p>PoFx delegates the handling of all power control requests to the power engine plug-in (PEP).
 The PEP is an optional software component that performs power management tasks that are specific to a particular product line of processor or System on a Chip (SoC) modules.
 If the hardware vendor for the processor or SoC supplies a PEP for a hardware platform, this PEP might handle custom power control requests from a device driver, or might send custom power control requests to the driver's <i>PowerControlCallback</i> routine.
 The vendor can specify a set of <i>PowerControlCode</i> GUIDs and define the operations that are designated by these GUIDs.
 As an option, a device driver can contain platform-specific code to handle or to send requests for these operations.</p>